ember-intl/ember-intl/docs/ember-intl/src/docs/test-helpers/introduction.md

 # Test helpers

-`ember-intl` provides a few test helpers, so that you can check locale-dependent code (e.g. component and route templates) under various conditions.
+`ember-intl` provides test helpers so that you can check code that depend on the user's locale.

-The test helper that you will most frequently use is `setupIntl()`.
-You may want to check the [documentation for `setupIntl()`](./setup-intl) first.
+The test helper that you will most frequently use is `setupIntl`.
+You may want to check the [documentation for `setupIntl`](./setup-intl) first.